peterdotjs/-deprecated-peterdotjs.github.com/source/_posts/2014-08-19-tab-resize-2-dot-0-split-screen-layouts.markdown

 categories: projects tab-resize
 ---
 <br>
-<strong>Split Screen made easy.
-Resize the CURRENT tab and tabs to the RIGHT into layouts on separate Windows. w/ Multi Monitor Support.</strong>
+**Split Screen made easy.
+Resize the CURRENT tab and tabs to the RIGHT into layouts on separate Windows. w/ Multi Monitor Support.**

 *** Version 2.0 ***
 Added support for multiple monitors, left and right alignment, and empty tab mode